• Facebook

 Instant pot lentils in bowl topped with yogurt and cilantro

-A recipe for how to cook lentils in the Instant Pot with perfect results every time.
-Using this super easy water to lentil ratio and cook time makes for the best, tender lentils in your electric pressure cooker.
+A recipe for how to cook lentils in the pressure cooker with perfect results every time.
+Using this super easy water to lentil ratio and cook time makes for the best, tender lentils.

 Print Pin